rozaydin/undertow-spring/README.md

 for Spring DI and for lombok when necessary.
 I do strongly believe annotations are making an application hard to understand and debug.

+Please feel free to use it as you like ...